Tavistock Canal: Decline

 In 1844, the largest lode of copper ore in Europe was discovered just 4 mi from Morwellham Quay, but the canal was unable to profit from the discovery, as the ore, which was mined by the Devon Great Consols company, lay in a different direction from the canal.
 However, in 1857–58 the mining company built a tramway from the mine to the quay.
 It arrived above the quay on the 400 ft contour, and a second inclined plane was constructed, which ran through a tunnel beneath the village green.

 In 1859, the railways arrived at Tavistock, in the form of the South Devon and Tavistock Railway.
 In order to remain competitive, £300 was spent on renewing the equipment on the inclined plane, and thought was given to buying a tug.
 However, Mr T. Knight proposed a system of ropes powered by waterwheels to pull the boats through the tunnel, and the machinery was installed.
 After less than a year it was acknowledged that the system was a failure, but the committee failed to find a way to dispose of the rope, although they tried for many years.
 Traffic and profits continued to fall, despite reductions in the tolls.
-The company petitioned the Duke in 1866 to reduce tolls for the use of Morwellham Quay, but he did not respond.
-In 1870, they offered all of the shares to the Duke, at a price of £10 each, but again the Duke did not show interest.
-Two years later, the Duke made an offer of £8 per share, providing that the company paid half of the cost of an Act of Parliament to authorise transfer of ownership to him.
-This was accepted, and the Tavistock Canal Act was obtained in May 1873, after which the Duke paid £3,200 to the shareholders.
+The company petitioned the duke in 1866 to reduce tolls for the use of Morwellham Quay, but he did not respond.
+In 1870, they offered all of the shares to the duke, at a price of £10 each, but again the duke did not show interest.
+Two years later, the duke made an offer of £8 per share, providing that the company paid half of the cost of an act of Parliament to authorise transfer of ownership to him.
+This was accepted, and the Tavistock Canal Act 1873 (36 & 37 Vict. c. xvi) was obtained in May 1873, after which the duke paid £3,200 to the shareholders.
 Although he had no responsibility to keep the canal open, it was listed as being open in official returns for 1883, but not in 1898.